HenrikRaakil/HenrikRaakil/Readme.md

-**Hello and welcome to my page!**
+🗿 # Hello and welcome to my page! 🗿

-*I am student from Norway studying IT.
-I am currently focusing on web development*
+🌍 I am student from Norway studying IT.💻
+📶 I am currently focusing on web development